Bruckner's First symphony

 About this concert

-Of Bruckner’s numbered symphonies, the First is by far the least performed by the Concertgebouw Orchestra.
-What better time for the work to be reincorporated into its repertoire?
-Vladimir Jurowski considers it ‘an amazing artistic achievement to write such a symphony ten years before the composition of Brahms’ First Symphony (…).
-One can clearly sense the essence of all later symphonies by Bruckner in this one, as if contained in a nutshell.’.
+Anton Bruckner’s Symphony No. 1 is rarely performed.
+And that’s a shame, since this delightful journey through the Austrian countryside of Bruckner’s youth is a comprehensive introduction to his symphonic œuvre.
+Conductor Vladimir Jurowski considers it ‘an amazing artistic achievement to write such a symphony ten years before the composition of Brahms’ First Symphony (…).
+Bruckner takes Schubert's lyrical symphonic style to its extremes and even beyond them.
+One can clearly sense the essence of all later symphonies by Bruckner in this one, as if contained in a nutshell.’

-Jurowski has been a popular guest conductor with the Concertgebouw Orchestra since 2006, one with a versatile repertoire – indeed, this is the first time he is conducting Bruckner in Amsterdam.
+Jurowski has been a popular guest conductor with the Concertgebouw Orchestra since 2006, one with a versatile repertoire – indeed, this is the first time he will be conducting Bruckner in Amsterdam.